dwyl/hapi-redis-connection/README.md

 ## Other Redis Providers?

-At *present* we are using Redis Cloud with our Hapi apps because they have a great service at an affordable price.
+At *present* we are using [Redis Cloud](https://github.com/dwyl/learn-redis#which-redis-as-a-service-heroku-addon) for our Hapi apps because they have a great service at an affordable price.

 If you are planning on using another provider e.g. AWS ElastiCache (Redis),